 - School-wide Formative Assessments (NWEA-MAPS, Istation K-5)

 - Grade-level Formative Assessments

 - Assessment Conferences/Student-led Conferences with Students and Parents

+- Exhibitions for Secondary Students

 - Formative/Informal Classroom Assessment

-- Individual Student Self-assessment
+- Individual Student Self-Assessment

 RETENTION PROCESS

 The Student Assistance Team (SAT), will consider each recommendation for retention in light of the intervention and strategies that have been implemented.
 Retention recommendations may be submitted for lack of academic achievement or developmental progression; as well as excessive absenteeism.
 The following steps will be observed as we consider non-promotion, assignment or other appropriate interventions for specific students: